 This is one of Linkin Park's gentler songs, the last track on A Thousand Suns and one of my favorites.

 In my hospital work I encounter many broken people.
 Some of them need a lot of help and support for their lives to work on even the most basic levels.
 They come to the hospital when something falls apart and the pieces must be put back together.
-Sometimes a kind word or soft touch of the hand is all someone needs to get back on the path.
-In such moments, perhaps we serve as one of those 'angel voices' for a fellow human in need.

 Here's a tune that shouts of Mars, to me.
 It's by Linkin Park, the first track on their latest album, Living Things.

 Broken promises and failed relationships are recurrent themes in Linkin Park songs.
 This piece, “Lost in the Echo,” seems to tell the story of someone who's been through many battles but has come out standing strong, undefeated and ready for the next fight.
 He's been in fixed mode but is giving way to mutability, which brings relief.
 There's a determination and a toughness in his words that I find appealing in a general sense.

 Last summer I had the pleasure of attending two rock concerts for the first time in decades, courtesy of my dear daughter.
 Her daddy, an old hippie, has been cultivating her taste for rock music old and new to their mutual delight.
 (I’m having fun, too, but it’s their gig.)
 One of the concerts was Linkin Park on tour promoting their latest album, Living Things.